Mantequilla-Soft/info-aliento-blog/WARP.md

 - "Track witness rank changes over time"
 - "Analyze voting power distribution"
 - "Find witnesses with declining vote trends"
+- Complex multi-witness correlation analysis

 **When to implement:**
-After the witness directory is stable and you need advanced analytics.
+After the witness directory is stable and you need advanced analytics beyond what HAFBE API provides.
 Running a HAF instance will also benefit your witness operations by providing direct blockchain data access.

 ## Changelog Location